Eonblast/Erlualib/doc/OPTIMIZE.md

 4. The C header declaration for that function
 5. The switch that maps the C constant on the right C function
 6. The implementation of the C function

+It's not a lot that has to be added to each file, once you know your way around It

 ### Conclusion